google/android-classyshark/README.md

-# ClassyShark - Android executables browser
+# ClassyShark

 ### This is not an official Google product

 ## Introduction

+ClassyShark is a handy Android executables browser, having both Android and Desktop client.
+With ClassyShark you can open any APK/Zip/Class/Jar file and analyze the contents.

 ![](https://github.com/googlesamples/android-classyshark/blob/master/Resources/Intro.png)